Apo Boys - High School Foundations

 While coding sharpened my mind and marketing improved my communication, construction hardened everything else and gave me a handy skill.

-At Dantata & Sawoe Construction (Nov 2022–Jun 2023), I was a material handler and flagman.
-Then at Straight Forward Contracting, I installed windows, doors, hemlock ceilings, and soffit siding.
-Battery-powered tools, tight deadlines, and high-risk zones meant problem-solving of a different flavour.
+Then when i moved to canada i worked at Straight Forward Contracting, I installed windows, doors, hemlock ceilings, and surfface preparation for siding. i learned to use Battery-powered tools, meet tight deadlines, and working in high-risk zones meant problem-solving of a different flavour.

 In Canada, I gave back while settling in:

 As of 4:52 AM EDT, September 15, 2025, I'm still Iter-ing.
 A self-taught developer, even after General Assembly Bootcamp (Python programming), I clock at least 0 study hours a week, daily lectures by me, for me.
 At the same time, I'm working on my projects while job hunting.
+Semper cresco, I am ever-growing.
+From Nigerian roots to Canadian transitions, I try to balance my chaos and order.

 My next chapter is CDFE, "Computer Do For Me."
 Projects that fuse automation, AI, robotics, and grit.
 Born from classrooms, construction sites, and countless hours of iteration, they're my way of proving that computers don't just compute, they collaborate.